yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Ruins

-??? example  "Reveal up to [amount/'all'] [tileFilter] within a [amount] tile radius"
-	Example: "Reveal up to [3] [Farm] within a [3] tile radius"

-	Applicable to: Ruins

 ??? example  "From a randomly chosen tile [amount] tiles away from the ruins, reveal tiles up to [amount] tiles away with [amount]% chance"
 	Example: "From a randomly chosen tile [3] tiles away from the ruins, reveal tiles up to [3] tiles away with [3]% chance"

-	Applicable to: Ruins

-??? example  "This Unit upgrades for free including special upgrades"
 	Applicable to: Ruins

 ??? example  "Hidden after generating a Great Prophet"